KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/api/access_details.md

       "isActive": false
     }
   ],
-  "note": null,  //This is a note text written by a user in the front end (rsp. with the POST /v1/device/{deviceId} endpoint) "numberOfUnconfirmedAlarms": 8, //The number of unconfirmed alarms "lastMeasurementTransmissionDateTime": "2020-04-23T18:01:35.3835644", //The UTC timestamp when the last transmission happened
+  "note": null,  #This is a note text written by a user in the front end (rsp. with the POST /v1/device/{deviceId} endpoint) "numberOfUnconfirmedAlarms": 8, #The number of unconfirmed alarms "lastMeasurementTransmissionDateTime": "2020-04-23T18:01:35.3835644", #The UTC timestamp when the last transmission happened
   "signalQuality": 24, //Represents the signal strength in "Arbitrary Strength Unit".
 (24 ASU * 2)-113dBm = -65dBm signal strength
   "humidity": 29, // 29% humidity
   "batteryInfoVoltageInVolt": 3.814, // battery voltage